LeagueSandbox/Voidnet/README.md

 * Capability to "self heal" of a node goes down
 * Every node should be aware of the current network topology
 * Broadcasting that propagates accross the whole network
+* Vector clock based messaging (messages are processed only once)
+* Mesages are signed by nodes and sender can be verified